bootstrap CLI

 --no-link

-This scaffolds with all defaults, no Go server, and no app-shell linking.
+This scaffolds with all defaults, no Go server, and no workspace linking.
 Suitable for CI, scripted setups, and autonomous coding agents.

 When --target is not set, the scaffolder picks one of two layouts based on the current directory: